RPDeshaies/typescript-presentation-1/PITCHME.md

     // not important
   }

   // Hey !
-I know how a tiger moves ! public move(): void{
+I know how a duck moves ! public move(): void{
     // waddle waddle
   }